cisco-open/ResponsibleAI/Rai Documentation/docs/RaiModule/Robustness of AI.rst

         .. image::  /images/rai_demo_4_Moment.png

 - Now we can go back to the dashboard.
-- At the homepage of dashboard we can take a look how system have performed after this mitigation which shows that all the fairness tests have passed this time.
+- At the dashboard's homepage, we can look at how the system has performed after this mitigation, which shows that all the fairness tests have passed this time.

 .. container:: toggle, toggle-hidden